mouna199/churn-detection-streamlit/README.md

 3. **Model Deployment:** The `predict.py` is the code for deploying the trained model using Streamlit.
 The web application allows users to input customer information and receive predictions regarding the likelihood of churn.

+NB: The goal of this project is the deploy an application using various tools, so there is a lot of room for improving this model's predictions.